Navy Submarine Programs Facing Many Pressing Challenges, Deadlines

 To get a head start on Columbia construction, the program started production of the common missile compartments, which also will be used in the Royal British Navy’s Dreadnaught ballistic missile submarines.

-But last year, inspectors discovered “this missile tube debacle,” he said, referring to a large number of substandard welds.
+But last summer, inspectors discovered “this missile tube debacle,” he said, referring to a large number of substandard welds.
 The program office is working with industry to address the flawed welding and to impose a more stringent oversight regime, but correcting the flaws has taken 10 months from the schedule.

 Capt.
 Christopher J. Hanson, program manager for the Virginia submarines, noted that they were now steadily producing two boats a year, were building the first of the Virginia Payload Modules, which will increase the boats’ strike capabilities, and were working on designs for improved future versions.